Nelson retires after memorable run with Rodgers, Packers

 But he struggled in 2017, when Rodgers was limited to seven games because of injury, and the Packers released him in the offseason.

+Nelson spent last season with the Raiders.
+He had 63 receptions for 739 yards and three touchdowns for a team that finished 4-12.

+“There was no regret there at all,” Nelson said.
+“Obviously the season wasn’t what we wanted, but you can’t ever determine that.
+That decision is what we made, and we definitely enjoyed it.
+We even debated staying an extra year there just for fun, but that place is way too expensive.”

 Nelson said there were teams interested in his services this season.
 He even visited with the Seahawks.
-But he said he didn’t want to move his family around the country to extend his career, and he said getting his body ready for game day was becoming more difficult.
+But he said he didn’t want to move his family around the country to extend his career, and he said getting his body ready for games was becoming more difficult.

 Instead, he’ll return to his home state of Kansas with his wife, Emily, and their three children.
 He plans to build a new house and has been helping his brother on the family farm.